How to Manage Salesforce Licensing in Certero

 3. Review record counts and size for each object.

-4. Track custom-created objects to understand the extent of customization in your Salesforce environment.
+4. Track custom-created objects to understand the extent of customisation in your Salesforce environment.

 Object permissions